-k6 v0.34.0 introduced the capability to get information about the current test execution state inside the test script.
-You can now read in your script the execution state during the test execution and change your script logic based on the current state.
+k6/execution provides the capability to get information about the current test execution state inside the test script.
+You can read in your script the execution state during the test execution and change your script logic based on the current state.

 The k6/execution module provides the test execution information with the following properties: